Salary sacrificing into super is undoubtedly one of the most tax-effective retirement planning strategies.

 Rule 1: Only salary sacrifice as much as you can afford.
 You still need to be able to cover your lifestyle expenses and any upcoming capital expenses.
 Remember, once it has been contributed to super, you can’t touch it again until you retire.

-Rule 2: Make sure the amount you salary sacrifice doesn’t cause you to exceed the concessional contribution cap of $27,500 per financial year.
+Rule 2: Make sure the amount you salary sacrifice doesn’t cause you to exceed the concessional contribution cap of $27,500 per financial year, unless you have the ability to utilise unused carry-forward amounts.
 Remember, all employer SG contributions and salary sacrifice contributions will count towards the cap.

 Rule 3: Only salary sacrifice to the point that there is a financial benefit.
 Salary sacrificing reduces the amount taxed at your individual tax rate, but contributions tax of 15% is payable.
 So, usually, there is no benefit salary sacrificing an amount that takes you below the tax-free threshold, because if you’re not going to pay income tax anyway, why pay contributions tax?